-Most listings are in the $30's per square foot per year.
-The Cascade submarket is going through a decline in rates.
-In the last 3 months, the median rate fell $1 per sqft per year.
-That's a 4% decrease in rent.
+Most listings are in the $10's per square foot per year.
+The Cascade submarket is experiencing a decline in rates.
+In the last 3 months, the median rate decreased $11 per sqft per year.
+That's a 42% decrease in rent.

-Compared to the rest of the Seattle Metropolitan Area market, the Cascade region has greater rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Seattle Metropolitan Area market, the Cascade region has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 18 listings have come on the market, which means listings are probably leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
-About 17% of the office spaces in the Cascade are subleases, so you might be able to find a shorter term or below market rent.
+In the last 90 days, 23 listings have come on the market, which means new listings most likley are leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 13% of the listings in the Cascade are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 6,180 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most properties in this region are approximately 5 stories.
-Most buildings in this area were built in 1984 and are Class A.
+Even though the median size is 7,145 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this region are close to 5 stories.
+Most buildings in this area were built in 1982 and are Class A.

-A large portion of this region is residential, but there's plenty of office_space.
-Education is the dominant industry in this market.
-Most of the occupants of Cascade work from home.
+A large portion of this area is residential, but there's plenty of office_space.
+Education is the dominant industry in this region.
+Most of the residents of Cascade work from home.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.